United Black Family Scholarship Foundation

 UBFSF Bilal Tahlib Ali

-Isabella is a graduate student at University College London (UCL) in the UK.
+Isabella is a MA Cultural Heritage Studies student at University College London (UCL) in the UK.
 In 2024 she graduated from Stony Brook University on Long Island, New York with a BA in Cultural Anthropology.
 Isabella sits on the Board of Trustees at the Kings Park Heritage Museum.
-She hopes to pursue a career in the museum sector because it is time for history and history makers to be held accountable for the wrongdoings of the past.
+She hopes to pursue a career in the museum sector because it is time for history and the history makers to be held accountable for the past.
 For over six years, Isabella has been volunteering for organizations within her community.
-Isabella joined the UBFSF media and marketing team in October 2023 and helps to facilitate the creation and administration of our organizational newsletter and media campaigns.
-She currently serves as our Media & Marketing Program Coordinator.
+Isabella joined the UBFSF Media & Marketing team in October 2023 and helps to facilitate the creation and administration of our organizational newsletter and media campaigns.
+She currently serves as our Media & Marketing Program Director.

 Web Development